Foal Rejected then Accepted

-There were several incidents where as quick as lightening she lunged at him, connecting twice so as we didn’t want to risk this type of contact I made a muzzle (from a plastic flower pot with holes cut in for her nostrils) so we could start to leave her with him for longer periods of bonding and this worked very well.
+There were several incidents where as quick as lightning she lunged at him, connecting twice, so as we didn’t want to risk this type of contact I made a muzzle from a plastic flower pot with holes cut in for her nostrils.
+That way we could start to leave her with him for longer periods of bonding and this worked very well.

-By using the clicker intitally, we got her to touch him with the muzzle on and follow him around.
+By using the clicker initially, we got her to touch him with the muzzle on and follow him around.
 It didn’t take long for her to finally accept her baby and even become interested in him.
-Within a couple of days we could remove the muzzle, trusting that she would no longer try to bite him savagely.
+Within a couple of days, we could remove the muzzle, trusting that she would no longer try to bite him savagely.

 Unfortunately, after three weeks her milk dried up and she became frustrated at not being able to provide for him, even though she was very bonded and now protective of him.

-Tess was initially separated into a nearby yard but where she could still see Dakoda however this distracted both Koda and Amber from bonding properly so we had to remove Tess from the scene.
+Tess was separated into a nearby yard where she could still see her foal however this distracted both Koda and Amber from bonding properly so we had to remove Tess from the scene.

 She walked away without looking back or calling so I guess she really wasn’t fussed about being a mum.

-Amber was then able to focus on bonding with Koda and now she looks upon him as her own in a very protective manner.
-Its wonderful to see them together and know that Koda will now be raised as a horse rather than thinking he’s a human.
+Amber was then able to focus on bonding with Koda and looked upon him as her own in a very protective manner.
+It was wonderful to see them together and know that Koda will be raised as a horse rather than thinking he’s a human.

 Mind you, he still calls out to us and follows us whenever he gets the chance, much to his new mum’s concern.

 Koda now has a slightly older filly, Amy (and her mum) to play with who is like a big sister at keeping him in line.
 They will eventually join the rest of the herd where he’ll learn more social behaviors to have the best chance of being a well-adjusted young horse.